caleb765landis/Capstone/README.md

 The app was tested locally using an iPhone 14 Pro simulator.
 In XCode, set the target device to an iPhone 14 Pro or newer device.
 Open Utilities.swift and comment out line 46 which is used for running the app on an actual iPhone instead of in a simulator.
 Uncomment line 49, which will connect the backend API to the localhost address.
 Finally, you can click the run button to build and run the app on the simulator.

 #### On an iPhone
 The app was tested externally using an iPhone XR.
 Connect your phone to your computer via USB, then in XCode, set the target device to the one you connected.
-Open Utilities.swift and change part of the string in line 46 from ```10.0.0.134``` to the IP address your computer is using.Finally, you can click the run button to build, install, and run the app on your phone.
+Open Utilities.swift and change part of the string in line 46 from ```10.0.0.134``` to the IP address your computer is using.
+Finally, you can click the run button to build, install, and run the app on your phone.

 ## Resources and Acknowledgements
 - [Vapor Docs](https://docs.vapor.codes/) - Great documentation for installing and learning Vapor.